umbertozanovello/OpenStandard-CoilID/README.md

 > Open points:

-> - Do we want to leave all the standard in the README.md file?
+> Do we want to leave all the standard in the README.md file?
->> - not necessarily.
+>> not necessarily.
 Were you thinking of splitting it off into a separate file?
+>>> I'm thinking of a README were we explain the purpose and reach of the standard.
+In a separate md file we have the actual standard

-> - We have to discuss the final structure of the repo.
+> We have to discuss the final structure of the repo.
 I suggest to create a repository (e.g., OpenMRStandard) containing multiple sumbodules representing the different standards, like this one here.
 This would make the pair with the OpenConnector project...
->> - so this would be the "offline" data transmission submodule of the larger coil standard?
+>> so this would be the "offline" data transmission submodule of the larger coil standard?
+>>> Exactly!
+Then there will be another for the PIN diode drivers, auto tuner, ...
+Basically one for each module you identified some months ago

-> - the name of the standard is also open to changes (MRCODS?)
+> the name of the standard is also open to changes (MRCODS?)
+>> I still haven't thought about it.
+MRCODS seems a good name.
+Short and easy to remember

+> Regarding the organization of this standard, my proposal is to move the read flowchart in the body of the standard (it's common to all the programming languages and it's really a part of the standard).
+The Python, STM32 code, etc. are like assets to the standard and I'd keep them in separate folders named after the language used, e.g., python_driver, stm32_driver, ...
+Each of this folders will have a README like the one you already wrote for the python code

 # MRI RF Coil Open Data Standard (MRCODatS)